FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 Council in the last five years due to the poor state of the Council footpaths and, if so, what

-was the total cost to the Council.---
+was the total cost to the Council.
+---
 17

 REPLY: